 Issues in Chapter 13 Bankruptcy

 In this instance, you can keep all of your property as long as you can make payments towards your repayment plan.
-In some cases, you will be required to make additional payments on extraneous luxury items (a third car, a boat, etc.) in order to keep those items as well.
+In some cases, you will be required to make additional payments on extraneous luxury items (a third car, a boat, etc.) to keep those items.
 The additional payments are distributed to your unsecured creditors––this compensates them for the amount spent on items that are not necessary for an effective reorganization.